Li-ViP3D++: Query-Gated Deformable Camera-LiDAR Fusion for End-to-End Perception and Trajectory Prediction: Results

 All experiments are conducted within a region spanning 51.2 meters in each direction and cover seven agent categories: car, truck, bus, trailer, motorcycle, bicycle, and pedestrian.
 Trajectories are evaluated over a forecasting horizon of $\Delta T = 6$ seconds, and the model outputs $K = 6$ candidate future trajectories per agent.

 The primary comparison between our method and the considered baselines is reported in Table~\ref{tab:performance_comparison}.
 We evaluate against (i) a conventional modular pipeline that separates Perception and Prediction, (ii) a modified vision-based PnPNet variant, (iii) ViP3D, and (iv) the original Li-ViP3D.
 For consistency and to ensure a fair comparison, all methods employ a regression-based trajectory decoder.
 We also retrained the ViP3D architecture with the same setup and hardware as the multimodal architectures to make sure the comparisons are as accurate as possible.
-The retrained version achieved better displacement error metrics, $minADE_k$ of 1.52 meters and $minFDE_k$ of 2.35 meters, compared to the results published in the ViP3D paper ($minADE_k$ of 2.03 meters and $minFDE_k$ of 2.90 meters)
+The retrained version achieved better displacement error metrics, $\mathrm{minADE}_{k}$ of 1.52 meters and $\mathrm{minFDE}_{k}$ of 2.35 meters, compared to the results published in the ViP3D paper ($\mathrm{minADE}_{k}$ of 2.03 meters and $\mathrm{minFDE}_{k}$ of 2.90 meters).

-While the proposed improved fusion mechanism for enhancement of agent queries leads to slightly worse displacement error performance compared to the Li-ViP3D and retrained ViP3D architectures for the $\Delta T = 6$ seconds prediction horizon, as used in the ViP3D evaluation protocol, our Li-ViP3D++ architecture achieves significantly better detection results on key metrics and end-to-end prediction accuracy.
+The proposed improved fusion mechanism for enhancement of agent queries leads to significant improvements in trajectory prediction metrics, specifically displacement error and miss rate performance, compared to the Li-ViP3D and retrained ViP3D architectures for the $\Delta T = 6$ seconds prediction horizon, as used in the ViP3D evaluation protocol.
+Our Li-ViP3D++ architecture also achieves significantly better detection results on key metrics and end-to-end prediction accuracy.

-The main benefits of the QGDF approach can be seen in the detection performance of the model.
-The proposed fusion achieves an absolute 8.5 \% increase EPA, the most robust prediction metric, which is a relative improvement of 34\%.
+The proposed QGDF fusion achieves an absolute 25.5\% increase in EPA, the most robust prediction metric.
 This large improvement stems from a significant reduction in false positive detections.
-The ratio of hallucinated agents drops from an average of 22.1\% in Li-ViP3D to 14.7\%.
-This improvement tracks across all all other detection metrics ($Precision$, $Recall$, and $mAP$), signifying the impact of our architectural improvements on the quality of detection outputs.
+The ratio of hallucinated agents drops from an average of 22.1\% in Li-ViP3D to 6.9\%.
+This improvement tracks across all other detection metrics ($Precision$, $Recall$, and $\mathrm{mAP}$), signifying the impact of our architectural improvements on the quality of detection outputs.